Fire safety, forest preservation, environmental protection

 For over a decade, literally thousands of healthy trees have been systematically cut down in our precious Berkeley and Oakland public lands, on hillsides across several jurisdictions including the East Bay Regional Parks District (EBRPD), the City of Oakland and under UC (University of California) Berkeley stewardship.

-As if all this weren't bad enough, cutting down stands of trees means a loss of animal and bird habitat.
-And more landslides when winter rains come and hundred-year-old root systems no longer retain steep hillsides.
+Increased wildfire risk is reason enough to protect forests, but of course cutting down stands of trees means a loss of precious animal and bird habitat.
+And more landslides when winter rains come and the hundred-plus-year-old root systems of a forest no longer retain the stability of our countless steep hillsides.

 Rachel Carson painstakingly documented the hazards of pesticides over 50

 years ago in her seminal 1962 book, "Silent Spring," igniting the modern environmental movement.
 Disturbingly, applications of these poisons are still commonplace today — and in the East Bay.
 These applications are not always marked with signs, as required by law.
 And the applications are often repeated, for years, to felled trees stumps, to kill re-sprouts.
 And sprayed onto plants labeled "weeds" or "invasives."
 This despite countless regulatory agency and university studies in the U.S. and abroad demonstrating the harm herbicides do.

 Manufacturers, of course, unrelentingly claim their products are safe, just as the tobacco industry for decades denied the collateral damage of its products' harm.
 Sadly, even some environmental groups now argue on behalf of chemical

 companies, saying the poisons are a "necessary tool in the toolbox" against

 READ MORE ABOUT the TOXICITY and DANGER of HERBICIDES.